jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 New technology is already changing our society.
 By connecting people to the internet, we've given ourselves the power to receive and send information on demand.
 The gates of newspapers, broadcast television, and weather forecasts are torn down.
 Now the people decide what they learn, based on what they need to know.

 An example of this is celebrities.
 We'll always celebrate the people we look up to.
-In the Industrial Age society, our celebrities were often decided for us.
-The era of mass-production only let a few people make movies, release albums, or get their names in "the papers".
+In the Industrial Age society, our stars were often decided for us.
+The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

 Internet Age celebrities are different.
-While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want; which also means we celebrate who we want.
-Heck with no gates to overcome anyone can be a musician, artists, comedian or "celebrity."
-Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky, largely because they're real people doing cool stuff who'd never consider themselves celebrities.
+While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
+Which also means we celebrate who we wish to.
+Heck, with no gates to overcome, anyone can be a musician, artist, comedian, or "celebrity."
+Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky.
+I do because they're real people doing cool stuff who'd never consider themselves celebrities.

-The next time you hear "celebritiy" ask yourself if they're one of yours.
+The next time you hear "celebrity," ask yourself if they're one of yours.
 Modern technology gives you that power.

 ## I Want to Work at Blockbuster, I Want to Use Netflix

+Some people call Main Street employees, consumers, and taxpayers.
+Those are all different names for non-playing characters because there's no achievement or responsibility in any of them.
+Player gods call themselves workers, owners, citizens because these roles seek out more political power to improve themselves and their society.

-Everyone knows the world is changing.
+With that in mind, everyone knows the world is changing.
 We hear a lot of the computerization of work and the end of the "one job for life" mentality.
-What doesn't exist is a self-realization that _your_ job is changing.
-There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever even though they watch Netflix every night.
+What doesn't exist is the self-realization that _your_ job is changing.
+There are still lots of Blockbusters in the world today.
+They sustain themselves on hidden fees, pushy sales commissions, and high mark-ups.
+And the employees inside often think they'll work there forever even though they watch Netflix every night.

 This doesn't mean you'll lose your job.
-If you have a actual skillset and work on the frontline, you'll just have to adapt because society will eventually get just as sick paying for your Blockbuster markups and late fees, as it did the original one.
+If you have an actual skillset, you'll be okay.
+You'll just have to adapt because society will eventually get just as sick paying for your Blockbuster as it did the original one.

-That means working less and adapting a more efficient lifestyle.
-That instead of dealing with rising health insurance costs with higher paychecks—and therefore higher prices—we get more free-time to make ourselves healthier.
-With the extra time we can all sleep more, tutor a neighbors kids, work in the garden growing our own food; whatever we can do to make it in the Netflix economy.
+That means we'll earn less money from our jobs, but also have to work less too.
+Free-time is the new pay raise.
+With the extra time, we can get healthier, tutor a neighbors kids, and anything else that makes us happy and helps society prosper in the Netflix economy.

 You can't work at Blockbuster and use Netflix forever.
 Don't worry, they'll be lots of patriots running around, teaching you how to make a great living with modern tech.